 Employees like to deal with workplace challenges and win them over.

-And hence, the employers in order to make problem-solving more fun have consorted to the concept of mixing gaming elements with work to improve employee engagement and productivity.
+And hence, the employers, to make problem-solving more fun, have consorted to the concept of mixing gaming elements with work to improve employee engagement and productivity.

 Gamification in the workplace is the concept of making work more interesting by incorporating challenges and tasks.
 It is the technique used by employers to make work more enjoyable for the workers.

-As already conveyed in the above-mentioned quote by Steve Jobs, it is when one loves doing their work great things happen.
-And gamification does the same thing of making the work more likeable and less stressful for the employees.
+As already conveyed in the quote mentioned above by Steve Jobs, great things happen when one loves their work.
+And gamification does the same thing of making the work more likable and less stressful for the employees.

 Importance of gamification explained with an example task

-Productivity has always been the slogan of every organisation around the globe.
-Employers now are taking up various measures to ensure the same at their workplaces.
+Productivity has always been the slogan of every organization around the globe.
+Employers are now taking up various measures to ensure the same at their workplaces.

 However, to achieve the greater goal of productivity one must first ensure employee engagement and satisfaction.
 And applying gaming contexts to work provides a way to do so.